BlakeMasters/Soma-Cube-Project/README.md

 # SOMA Cube Puzzle Solver

-A web-based application for visualizing, creating, and solving SOMA cube puzzles by converting Three.js objects into text format for the YASS text-based solver
+A web-based application for visualizing, creating, and solving SOMA cube puzzles by converting Three.js objects into text format for the YASS text-based solver.
+This project is for California Polytechnic State University - San Luis Obispo CSC 481-01 Knowledge-Based Systems with Rodrigo Canaan.

 ## Overview